Translational Service Research And Design Methodology (TSRDM)

 3. Knowledge base

-4. Objectives related solution mechanisms
+4. Objectives related knowledge

 7. Implementation research